Yaroslav-Krokhmalnyi/NextAuthFlow/README.md

 ## 🚧 Project Status

 **In progress**
-This project is actively being developed and improved as a portfolio and educational application.
+This project is actively being developed and improved as a portfolio-grade application.

 ---